kkmhogen/KBeaconDemo_Ios/README.md

 ```

 #### 4.3.5 Send command to device
-After app connect to device success, the app can send command to device.
+After app connects to device success, the app can send command to device.
-All command message between app and KBeacon are JSON format. our SDK provide Hash Map to encapsulate these JSON message.
+All command messages between app and KBeacon are JSON format.
+Our SDK provide Hash Map to encapsulate these JSON message.

 #### 4.3.5.1 Ring device
  For some KBeacon device that has buzzer function.
 The app can ring device. for ring command, it has 5 parameters: